LouisYangga/IllawarraCleaning_backend/booking-service/README.md

 - Authentication/Authorization errors
 - Database constraints
 - CORS and security restrictions

+## Monitoring and Maintenance
+- **Service health endpoint:** `/api/bookings/health`
+  - Supports both `GET` and `HEAD` requests.
+  - `GET` returns a JSON body with service status, uptime, and memory info.
+  - `HEAD` returns only headers (no body), as per HTTP specification.
+  - This endpoint is public and can be used with monitoring tools like UptimeRobot to check service availability and prevent server spin-down.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details